 Freshwater, Saltwater, Reef?

-Artificial of Live Plants?
+Artificial or Live Plants?

-Live plants are huge part of biological processes occurring in an aquarium.
-They are absorbing CO2, Nitrates, Ammonia and other toxins.
-Many fish do require them as source of food or as a hiding place.
+Live plants are a huge part of the biological processes inside an aquarium.
+They absorb CO2, nitrates, ammonia and other compounds, and they release oxygen.
+Many fish do require them as a source of food or as a hiding place.